Unit Manipulation and Conversion

 julia> register_unit("bbl" => 22.5*u"m^3")

 ERROR: PermanentDictError: Key bbl already exists.
-Cannot assign a different value.Converting units
+Cannot assign a different value.Logarithmic units